mongodb/docs-app-services/source/mongodb/tables/role-configuration.rst

        To define a default fallback alongside field-level rules, leave ``write`` undefined and use ``additional_fields``.

-       Note that you can use expansions like :json-expansion:`%%root` and :json-expansion:`%%prevRoot` in ``write`` JSON expressions.
+       You can use expansions like :json-expansion:`%%root` and :json-expansion:`%%prevRoot` in ``write`` JSON expressions.

        .. important:: Implicit Read Permission